Saeco PicoBaristo Review: Going Smart

 Ease of Use and Reliability

-Like all Saeco super-automatics, the GranBaristo Avanti is simple to use, especially when you find yourself ordering drinks from your smartphone.
+Like all Saeco super-automatics, the PicoBaristo is simple to use, especially when you find yourself ordering drinks from your smartphone.
 The only extra step you need to take when ordering remotely is ensuring the user profile set on the actual machine is the “Saeco” profile.

 This machine uses a carafe system for milk steaming, so someone will have to make sure the carafe is attached before you order that milk-based espresso drink.
 If you do find yourself ordering a drink from the actual machine interface, don’t worry.
 The interface contains the same user-friendly display we’ve come to know and love with Saeco.

-The GranBaristo Avanti is expensive for a single boiler super-automatic.
-You’ll be finding it for sale somewhere between $2500 and $3000.
+The PicoBaristo is not so expensive for a single boiler super-automatic.
+You’ll be finding it for sale somewhere between $1000 and $1500.
 The extra bean hopper is an attractive plus, and the machine itself is a classic quality built Saeco.

 The rest of the machine is outstanding, just like similar Saeco models.
 For a mid-grade, programmable, large capacity machine, the GranBaristo Avanti has everything you’re looking for, and then some.
 If you don’t need the “then some”, look elsewhere and save some money.